 Frankly, multifamily will sell at any time of the year because it is such a sought after asset class.
 That said, based on our research there are more optimum times when you consider holidays, competition, etc. The short answer is that the most optimum time is between March and August and the least optimum time is between mid-November and end of February.
 I would encourage you to review our study on this subject.

 The answer depends on the interest rate, LTV, and amortization to name a few.
-But watch this video for a detailed explanation.
+But read this article for a detailed explanation.

 A lender source Charles Knighton III, MSRE wrote, “According to appraisers and underwriters, 5.0% vacancy is 100% occupancy.”